MicrosoftDocs/azure-devops-yaml-schema/content/pool-demands.md

 ### Manually entered agent demands

 You might need to use self-hosted agents with special capabilities.
 For example, your pipeline may require **SpecialSoftware** on agents in the `Default` pool.
 Or, if you have multiple agents with different operating systems in the same pool, you may have a pipeline that requires a Linux agent.

-You can check for the presence of a capability using a demand ([Exists operation](#exists-operation)) or you can check for a specific string in a capability ([Equals operation](#equals-operation)).
-Checking for the existence of a capability (exists) and checking for a specific string in a capability (equals) are the only two supported operations for demands.

 ### Exists operation